DHTMLX/gantt-docs/data/desktop/howtostart_dotnet.md

 ###Creating Models

-Now we define model classes for gantt chart.
-Gantt data model consist of [Links and Tasks](desktop/server_side.md#thedtabasesstructure).
+Now we define model classes for the gantt chart.
+A Gantt data model consists of [Links and Tasks](desktop/server_side.md#thedatabasesstructure).
-As you can see, dhtmlxGantt uses a certain naming convention for data model that is different from one traditionally used in C#.
+As you can see, dhtmlxGantt uses a certain naming convention for data model that is different from the one traditionally used in C#.
-Client-side model can also contain some properties that shouldn't be stored in database, but will be used either on the client or in backend logic.
+The client-side model can also contain some properties that shouldn't be stored in a database, but will be used either on the client or in the backend logic.

-Because of this, we'll go with ViewModel approach here - we'll define a domain model classes that will be used with EF and inside the app, and will define view model classes that will be used to communicate with web api.
-Then we'll implement some kind of mapping between two models.
+Because of this, we'll go with the ViewModel approach here: we'll define domain model classes that will be used with EF and inside the app, and view model classes that will be used to communicate with Web API.
+Then we'll implement some kind of mapping between the two models.

-Let's start
+Let's start!

 ####Task Model

-Create following class for Task:
+Create the following class for Task:

 ~~~js
 //DHX.Gantt.Web\Models\Task.cs: